Billy Anderson (wrestler): Personal life

 After retiring from wrestling and training wrestlers, Anderson accepted two invitations from Armed Forces Entertainment to travel overseas to entertain the troops.
 He went around world in Korea, Japan, Okinawa, Guam, Hawaii, Kuwait, Afghanistan, Uzbekistan, Egypt, Bahrain and Turkey.

-He was best friends with Louie Spicolli teaming together in Japan and Mexico until Spicolli's death in 1998.
+He was best friends with Louie Spicolli, who he trained and teamed with in Japan and Mexico until Spicolli's death in 1998.

 Anderson has been an active member of the Cauliflower Alley Club since 1985 and was honored in 2000.
 He was also inducted in the Southern California Pro Wrestling and Western States Halls of Fame.

 In October 2009, Anderson released his first book, "Big” Bill Anderson Remembers… The School of Wrestling!
 The book covers Anderson's career, the wrestling school and the students he taught.

 In April 2013, Anderson released his second book, "Big" Bill Anderson Remembers....His Fallen Friends of Wrestling! which focused on the core of his career and his friends that have passed away.
 Superstar Billy Graham wrote the forward to the book.